Stahlwalker/Stahlwalker/README.md

 ### Hey hey 👋

-I’m a senior developer marketing manager and web developer working at Contentful building fun projects along the way.
+I’m Luke, a senior developer marketing manager and web developer working at Contentful building fun projects along the way.
 My skills lean heavily on the frontend side of things but I love learning new tools and ways of programming better.
 I've built out a porfolio of work [Stahlwalker](https://stahlwalker.org/) if you care to learn more about what I'm building.

 On a personal side, I'm a husband, proud father, dog lover and a die-hard Green Bay Packers fan for those sports enthusiasts out there.